-Did you know that K’gari is about 75 miles (125km) long and 15 miles (25km) at its widest point?
-Oh yes, is a big island and the biggest sand island in the world.
+Do you have any idea how big K’gari is?
+Stretching about 75 miles (125km) long and 15 miles (25km) at its widest point, OH YES, she is a big island.
+In fact, the biggest sand island in the world.
 And that’s not all, there is so much more on this sandy Aussie beaut than just beaches and dingoes.
-There are 40 freshwater lakes, massive rainforests, historic places and more, much more.
+There are 40 freshwater lakes, unique rainforests, historic land marks and more, much more!

 You are probably thinking … how do I make the most out of my visit to Fraser Island?
-Well, the best you can do is take notes of the following must-places to see on K’gari and get ready to blow your mind.
+Well, first up, you need at least 3 days!
+Take notes of the following must-places to see on K’gari and get ready to have your mind blown.

 Hike and swim at Lake Wabby

 The stunning Lake Wabby is the deepest dune lake on the island and, unlike many of the other lakes in the Great Sandy National Park, is full of fish – 12 species to be exact, including the rare honey blue-eye fish which zip around at lightning speed.
-The trailhead is located just north of Eurong and it’s an easy 40-minute hike to the lakeshore through shady forest and across seemingly endless sand dunes.
-The crystal clear lake waters are perfect for a refreshing dip.
+The trailhead is located just north of Eurong and it’s an easy 45minute hike to the lakeshore through shady forest and across seemingly endless sand dunes.
+The rich emerald green lake waters are perfect for a refreshing dip once you get there.

 Paddle in Lake McKenzie (Boorangoora)

-Worldwide known for its clear pristine water, white sand and breathtaking natural beauty, everyone wants (and absolutely deserves) to visit Lake McKenzie when they visit Fraser Island.
+Known worldwide for its clear pristine water, white sand and breathtaking natural beauty, everyone wants (and absolutely should) to visit Lake McKenzie when they visit Fraser Island.

 And what can be better than chill, swim and paddle in one of the most iconic and beautiful places of Australia?